mousebird-consulting-inc/WhirlyGlobe/README.md

 ### Ruby Versions and Gemsets

 Perform a single-user installation of [RVM](http://rvm.io/rvm/install).
-Be sure that your installation passes the ```rvm is a function``` test.
+Be sure that your installation passes the <a href="https://rvm.io/rvm/install#3-reload-shell-configuration-amp-test">```rvm is a function``` test</a>.

-Make sure you have installed Bundler.
+Make sure you have installed or updated Bundler:

 ```
 gem install bundler
+gem update bundler
 ```

 ### Use Bundler to install Jekyll and Its Dependencies